DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-group-row.md

 # TableGroupRow Plugin Reference

-A plugin that renders group rows with the capability to expand and collapse them.
+A plugin that renders group rows and provides a capability to expand and collapse them.

 ## User Reference